learningdebunked/SystemDesignFundamentals/README.md

  **Database concepts:**

+Data model types:

+1) Relational model - The query optimizer automatically decides which parts of the query to execute and in which order , along with indexes to use.
+   If we want to query data in new ways , you can declare a new index and queries will automatically use the most appropriate indexes

+   For relational models , schema changes have a bad reputation of being slow and requiring down time.
+   Relationships are handled  through Foreign keys.

+   For highly interconnected data , the relational models are ok

+   MySQL copies the entire table on Alter command which can mean minutes or hours of down time.

+   Similarly running update statement on a large table is likely to be slow on any database since every row that matches criterion needs to be rewritten.

+2) Document model - Support for joins is often weak.
+DB doesn't support a join.
+Relationships are handled through Document references.
+Use this model if data in the application has document like structure.

+For highly interconnected data the document model is awkward.

+If you're application has mostly one-to-many relationships or no relationships between records , the document model is appropriate? //TODO Why

+3) Graph model

+For highly interconnected data graphy models are most natural

+Graph has two objects: Vertices and Edges

+Graphs are not limited to homogeneous data.
+This provides a consistent way of storing completely diff types of objects in a single data store.
+Ex: Facebook

+There are two types of Graph models:
+a) Property graph models - Cypher is a declarative query language for property graphs created for Neo4j
+b) Triple store model - SPARQL , query language for triple stores using RDF data model

+Graphs are good for evolvability as we add features to application .
+A graph can be extended easily to accomodate changes in applications data structure.

+Schema on read : Structure of data is implicit and interepreted when data is read .
+This is similar to dynamic ( run time) checking in programming language

+Schema on write: The traditional approach of relational databases where the schema is explicit and the database ensures all written data connects to it.
+This is similar to static (compile time )type checking

+What is impedence mismatch?
+Disconnect between the models i.e application code and database model of tables rows and columns

+What is Normalization?
+Removing duplication is the key idea behind normalization

 1) _Polyglot persistence_: Relational daabases will continue to be used alongside a broad variety of non-relational data stores and this is known as
 2) _Query optimizer_: In a relation database the query optimizer automatically decides which parts of teh query to execute in which order and which
     indices  to use.